miraland-labs/solarti-program-library/docs/src/token-2022.md

 ## Motivation

-The existing Token Program serves most needs for fungible and non-fungible tokens on Solana through a simple set of interfaces and structures.
+The existing Token Program serves most needs for fungible and non-fungible tokens on Miraland through a simple set of interfaces and structures.
 It has been rigorously audited since its initial deployment in 2020.

-As more developers have come to Solana with new ideas, however, they have forked the Token Program to add functionality.
+As more developers have come to Miraland with new ideas, however, they have forked the Token Program to add functionality.
 It's simple to change and deploy the program, but it's difficult to achieve adoption across the ecosystem.

-Solana's programming model requires programs to be included in transactions along with accounts, making it complicated to craft transactions involving multiple token programs.
+Miraland's programming model requires programs to be included in transactions along with accounts, making it complicated to craft transactions involving multiple token programs.